X-2 Counterintelligence Branch: Italy

 X-2 officers' primary mission in Italy was to eliminate foreign services in the area, although they also received training on doubling and controlling agents, which the regular military counterintelligence lacked.
 James Jesus Angleton was assigned to the Rome detachment of X-2 in 1944 with the mission of turning around the faltering operations within a six-week time frame.
 In the end, he would move up from Rome chief to the head of all secret operations in Italy for the Strategic Services Unit after the war.
 One of Angleton's key contributions in Rome was his development of a book of information with concepts from Ultra that could be given to non-Ultra officers.
-With this information they could fish through POWs and suspects and then disseminate the information more widely once it had been found in a lower security clearance situation i.e. Secret vice Top-Secret.
+With this information they could fish through POWs and suspects and then disseminate the information more widely once it had been found in a lower security clearance situation, i.e. Secret vice Top Secret.

 Another important contribution to operations in Italy was Angleton's cultivation of relationships and liaisons with foreign intelligence services.
 He developed a contact in Italy's Royal Navy, Capitano di Fregata Carlo Resio, codenamed SALTY, in 1944, which yielded important information as the war went on.
 Angleton ran another agent, JK 1/8, in Italy's secret intelligence service.
 From the summer of 1944 on, this agent supplied the Allies with important information and corroboration of other agents such as SALTY.

 France

 Operations in France were varied.
 X-2 officers like Betty Lussier helped set up a French-Spanish counterintelligence unit in Nice.
-Later she worked on operations in which officers blended in with local communities in France to search out Nazi collaborators and stay-behind agents.
+Later she worked on operations in which officers blended in with local communities in France to root out Nazi collaborators and stay-behind agents.
 Enemy agents were often given clandestine radio sets to communicate Allied movements.
-X-2 monitored and tracked signals from these radios to their sources and attempted to turn the users into double agents for the Allies, as in the case of Gordon Merrick, a former French Lieutenant spying for the Germans in Perpignan.
+X-2 monitored and tracked signals from these radios to their sources and attempted to turn the users into double agents for the Allies, as in the case of Gordon Merrick, a former French lieutenant spying for the Germans in Perpignan.